TaskaRaine/Ancient-Tools/README.md

 Adds compatibility for the More Animals mod.
 Pheasants, Golden Pheasants and Capercaillie creatures should now all have harvestable brains.

+New Acacia tannin recipes can also be disabled via config.

 #### Version 1.4.4
 Block grindables can now be placed in the mortar.
 Seashells, in vanilla Vintage Story, now have shapes in the mortar and can be ground down into lime.